New factory ring makers & online stores cause market misperceptions.

 by the deterioration of a thousand years.
 At some point, some creative fellow realized he could twist it all about,

-file off a bunch, put it in some acid and it was oh, so pretty.
+file off a bunch, put it in some acid and show off his skills.
 By the way, I know everyone thinks the Japanese were

 "folding damascus steel a thousand times for centuries," but the truth is, the sword tradition we associate with that is actually